alexch/codelikethis/public/projects/remock.md

 Create a page layout with empty `div`s and other page elements.
 Don't worry about making all the content correct; focus on the layout.

-> After this phase, do a git commit and a demo.

 <!--/BOX-->

 <!--BOX-->